What is the Philosophy program about?

 How can I learn about Philosophy?

-Many people who undertake a major or minor in Philosophy treat it as valuable adjunct to another major in their undergraduate degree.
+Many people who undertake a major in Philosophy treat it as valuable adjunct to another major in their undergraduate degree.
 It is also a popular choice as the Arts major in combined degrees such as the Bachelor of Arts and Bachelor of Law, or the Bachelor of Arts and Bachelor of Sciences.

 Interested in studying with us?
 Explore our course and research opportunities below.